yeweiysh/IHGNN/README.md

 After that, under the root directory of this repository, type

-    ./run_DGCNN.sh DATANAME
+    ./run_IHGNN.sh DATASETNAME

-to run DGCNN on dataset DATANAME with the default setting.
+to run IHGNN on dataset DATASETNAME with the default setting.

 Datasets
 --------

-Default graph datasets are stored in "data/DSName/DSName.txt".
+Default graph datasets are stored in "data/DATASETNAME/DATASETNAME.txt".
 Check the "data/README.md" for the format.